 He smiles, “Yes, that I can do.
 We’re always in need of more horses.
 This will save us having to chase down and buy some, for a while.”

-I finish my cup, and leave.
-Jason sent someone back for the rest of our group, and all are now ready to leave, we had our lunch while cleaning up.
+I finish my cup and leave.
+Jason sent someone back for the rest of our group and all are now ready to leave as we had our lunch while cleaning up.
 Jaycee rides in with the three escapees.
-I have her leave them with the officer to sort out while we form up, and ride out.
+I have her leave them with the officer to sort out while we form up and ride out.

 After another two days we leave the stream to travel north-east for four days, again masking our trail.
-We reach and round the edge of a steep cliff to turn east, travelling along the cliff face until the rocks are replaced by dense scrub.
+We reach and round the edge of a steep cliff to turn east to travel along the cliff face until the rocks are replaced by dense scrub.
 That night I check my maps.
 The next morning I let everyone have a rest while I head out on foot.
-By lunchtime I’ve found the access point, and worked out how to enter it without us making it obvious.
+By lunchtime I’ve found the access point and worked out how to enter it without us making it obvious.
 I’m back at the camp by mid-afternoon.

 The next day is an easy trip to an entry point through the scrub.
 It’s well concealed due to the bushes on the sides growing back across it.
 The original width is big enough for a wagon, but we’re having to take care getting the ponies through the small gap that’s now left.
 Down the path, turn near the rocks, and go behind the fallen rocks.
 A little further in we go around a large rock and into a cave.
 It’s a little wider than a wagon at the entrance but opens out to three wagons wide just inside it.